- The tutor who helps you with your grades

 We may receive compensation when you click on links to products from our partners.

 Every day, job seekers review vacancies on their favourite platforms.
 Whether they click to upload their resumes or are redirected to an online profile builder, sometimes several hundreds of candidates apply for the same position.
-Only one of them will be offered the role at the end of the interview process.
-Every candidate asks the same question: how can I make sure to be the one they choose?
+Only one of them will be offered the role at the end of the

-It’s a difficult answer.
-Indeed, your skill sets, naturally, is detrimental to the role.
+It’s a difficult answer. indeed, your skill sets, naturally, is detrimental to the role.
 You wouldn’t dream of applying for a position that requires certifications and experience you don’t have.
 However, it’s fair to say that if ticking off the skill requirements in every job description were all it took to land your dream job; there would be fewer job seekers.
 Your personality plays a significant part in convincing the employer that you’re the right person for the role.
 Similarly, you can’t send your CV without making sure first that you have reliable references who are going to promote you to recruiters.

 It’s fair to say that if ticking off the skill requirements in every job description were all it took to land your dream job; there would be fewer job seekers.Tweet This

 But you also have to consider that recruiters and employers are social creatures who rely on first impressions to develop a trust relationship with each candidate.
 Nailing the first impression is going to tip the scales in your favour when it comes to deciding between candidates with a similar experience and background.
-You’ve probably read countless articles explaining how to maintain eye contact during an interview or how to do a firm but friendly handshake.
-But, in reality, you need more than an online how-to tutorial to make an unforgettable impression.
-You need experts who can provide dedicated support.
+You’ve probably read countless articles explaining how to maintain eye contact during an

 The tutor who helps you with your grades

-Some positions require specific degree classification.
-Indeed, you have probably come across specs targeted at 2:1-degree owners, or 1st class.
+Some positions require specific degree classification. indeed, you have probably come across specs targeted at 2:1-degree owners, or 1st class.
 In the UK system, the rating refers to the marks out of 100, meaning that 1st class degrees have obtained a score of 70 or over.
 While this information is typically relevant to entry-level positions and semi-managerial roles, it can also affect your chances of being a successful applicant.
 However, you can work closely with a dedicated professional during your student years to maximise your chances.
 A law tutor can help you to reach your potential and improve your marks for LLB or LLM degrees, for instance.
 For anybody who is still finishing their studies, personalised tutoring can be the way forward, especially if you struggle with complex lessons or topics.

 The web designer who creates your site

-The copywriter who nails that cover letter
+The copywriter who nails that

-The professional recruiter who checks your PPT
+Recruiter who checks your PPT

 “Job interviews are pretty daunting, in all sorts of different ways.
-It’s already a pretty harrowing thing to be put in a situation where you are going through a make or break “test” to obtain a job you really want and care about, and when you add in the importance of personal presentation, a well-formatted CV, and all the rest, it can be difficult to stay calm and composed.” – 4 Tips for Boosting Your Confidence for an Interview
+It’s already a pretty harrowing thing to be put in a situation where you are going through a make or break “test” to obtain a job you really want and care about, and when you add in the importance of personal presentation, a well-formatted cv, and all the rest, it can be difficult to stay calm and composed.” – 4 Tips for Boosting Your Confidence for an Interview

 The theatre coach who helps you with your anxiety

 Don’t be fooled into thinking that an elegant slide design is all it takes to run a brilliant PPT presentation.
 When you present your ideas to recruiters, you are effectively stepping into the role of a public speaker, regardless whether you’re applying for a public-facing position or not.
 Speaking in public is not an easy task for some people.
 Shy and introverted personalities can feel at significant disadvantages during interviews.
-However, you can improve your techniques and boost your confidence with a few theatre courses.
-Indeed, some practical acting tips can let you manage your anxiety and use your voice and body language effectively.
+However, you can improve your techniques and boost your confidence with a few theatre courses. indeed, some practical acting tips can let you manage your anxiety and use your voice and body language effectively.
 Think about your presentation as a two-part performance where the content you deliver needs to be matched by the quality of the delivery.

 The stylist who knows office elegance